chart21/hpmpc/README.md

     - `<vec>`: is always `0`
         - except for SIMD circuits:
             - it is between [`0` - `DATTYPE/BITLENGTH`]
-            - all have to be provided otherwise there are not enough numbers to store in a SIMD register
+            - for each number there must exist an input-file otherwise there are not enough numbers to store in a SIMD register